ChemicalDevelopment/PGS/README.md

 Want to help out, or just stress test your computer?
 You can install PGS in these ways:
 ### Linux/Unix/Mac
 #### Script (recommended)
-A simple way to install this program is using the script ( https://github.com/ChemicalDevelopment/PGS/blob/master/install/install.sh ), copy and paste, or download onto your computer, then `sudo ./install.sh` for PGS!
-This, by default, installs to /usr/local/ , which you can easily change through the install script.
+A simple way to install this program is using the script ( Download: http://chemicaldevelopment.azurewebsites.net/PGS/downloads/install.sh ), copy and paste, or download onto your computer, then `sudo ./install.sh` for PGS!
+This, by default, installs to /usr/local/PGS , which you can easily change through the install script.

-From here, you can run the PGSGUI by going into the install, and to PGSGUI-latest directory, and opening the jar file.
-Just click start and enjoy (note you may have to enable administrator privileges).
+This also creates a shell script to run PGS, just by running `pgs` in a shell (you need to make sure that ~/bin/ is in your PATH, which should be default).

 If you ever need to get a newer version, simply run the install.sh again, and it will automaticall update everything!